dbosak01/sassy/README.md

 The **sassy** system was designed to make data preparation and reporting in R easier for everyone, but especially for SAS® programmers.
-The system brings many familiar SAS® concepts to R.  With the **sassy** system you can:
+The system brings many useful SAS® concepts to R.  With the **sassy** system you can:

 * Create a libname